Aurel Plasari

 Aurel Plasari (born 16 September 1956) is an Albanian lecturer, scholar, writer, translator and professor.

 Early life and education

 Plasari was born in Tirana, where he completed all levels of his education.
 At the age of seventeen, while still in high school, Plasari began to publish translations from world literature ("Nëntori" magazine, Year 1973, No. 3).
-There are authors who describe him of Aromanian origin, although he has never accepted it.
+He is an Aromanian.